Exploring the Properties of Light Diatomic Molecules in Strong Magnetic Fields: Application to light diatomic molecules

 \subsection{LiH molecule}

 Lithium hydride (LiH) has been the subject of extensive theoretical and experimental studies in molecular physics over the years \cite{Partridge1981}.
 As one of the simplest neutral heteronuclear diatomic molecules, LiH represents a critical benchmark system to assess the precision of diverse quantum chemical methodologies \cite{Tung2011, Holka2011}.
 In the context of astrophysics, LiH is significant because of its potential role in the cooling of primordial gas clouds \cite{Bovino2011}, which is essential to understand the formation of the first stars and galaxies.
 Furthermore, LiH provides valuable information on the evolution of stars and interstellar clouds \cite{Dulick1998}.
 The detection of lithium hydride and other lithium-containing molecules, such as LiCl and LiOH, in the atmospheres of dwarf stars is also of great interest \cite{Weck2004}.
 Despite the potential applications of LiH in astrophysics, searches for this molecule at high redshift have not yet yielded positive results \cite{Friedel2011}.
+It is worth noting that for calculations of the concentration of this molecule in the interstellar medium, as well as in the vicinity of astrophysical sources, it is also necessary to know the dipole moment as a function of the internuclear distance; see \cite{Dalgarno1996}.

 In the following, we re-examine the potential energy curves for the ground and excited states of LiH at various magnetic field strengths.
 The results of numerical calculations are presented in Figs.~\ref{fig:12},~\ref{fig:13}, see, e.g., Ref.~\cite{Monzel2022} for comparison.
 For a more detailed analysis as before, the constructed potential curves of the X$^1\Sigma^{+}$ term for different magnetic field strengths are shown in a separate Fig.~\ref{fig:12}.